 What Makes an AI Startup Successful in 2025?

-AI startups are making serious money in 2025, and the numbers prove it.
+AI startups are making serious money today, and the numbers prove it.

 We're not talking about side projects anymore; some are pulling in over a billion dollars per month by solving real problems with AI models and smart distribution.